The Edge of Seventeen: Plot

 Seventeen-year-old Nadine Franklin has tempestuous relationships with her popular older brother Darian and her image-conscious mother Mona but was close to her late father Tom.
 He died of a heart attack when Nadine was thirteen, and her best friend Krista is the only person keeping her buoyed.

 Mona travels to the Oregon Coast to meet a boyfriend, and in her absence, Nadine and Krista get extremely drunk.
 Darian throws a pool party at the house and, after throwing up, Nadine falls asleep while Krista talks to Darian.
 The next morning, Nadine finds Krista with Darian in bed, straining the girls' friendship.

 The next day at school, Krista insists Nadine join her at a house party to which Darian has invited her.
 When they arrive, Darian introduces Krista to other students, leaving Nadine on her own.
 After failed attempts at mingling, Nadine sits outside with another partygoer, who remarks how inferior Nadine seems compared to her brother, and Nadine leaves the party.

 Nadine turns to her classmate Erwin Kim, who has a crush on her.
 She is attracted to older student Nick Mossman and makes inept attempts to attract him.
 She invites Erwin to an amusement park, but she rejects his attempt to kiss her.
 At the end of the night, Nadine tells him he is a great guy and they become friends.

 At school, Krista confronts Nadine for ignoring her, and Nadine says Darian does not care about Krista and will soon drop her.
 Krista retorts that Darian has asked her to be his girlfriend and to prom, which is months away.
 Insecure and desperate, Nadine says Krista must choose between her or Darian.
 When she refuses to do so, Nadine ends their friendship.

-For support at school, Nadine turns to world-weary teacher Mr. Bruner, who says she is his favorite student to cheer her up.
+For support at school, Nadine turns to world-weary teacher Max Bruner, who says she is his favorite student to cheer her up.
 Nadine goes swimming in Erwin's pool and finds his house is luxurious and his family is wealthy.
-She learns Erwin is a talented animation filmmaker and accepts his invitation to their school's short-film festival.
+She learns Erwin is a talented animation filmmaker and accepts his invitation to their school's short film festival.